lumbani-z/text-game-shop/README.md

-# Built with the CMake SFML Project Template
+# Project 1: RPG "shop"

 This is a basic introductory look at cpp.